jatinsumai1104/Nidana/README.md

-# Nidana - Detect Genetic Diseases At Early Stages
+# Nidana - Detecting Genetic Diseases At Early Stages
 Nidana is a portal used for the detection of genetic diseases using feature extraction from the face.

 **Major Modules**: Trained Model-Using Python on Keras (12-Layer Neural Network for Classification)